jeffrey4l/jeffrey4l.github.io/posts/2015/python_multiprocessing_pool_keyinterrupt.md

-title: Interrupt the Python multiprocess.Pool in graceful way
+title: Interrupt the Python multiprocessing.Pool in graceful way
 Date: 2015-11-17
 Tags: Python
 Category: Programming
+Slug: interrupt-the-python-multiprocessing-pool-in-graceful-way

 When using `KeyboardInterrupt`(`Ctrl+c`) interrupt the excution of the `multiprocess.Pool`, it will not work as expected.
 Following is a demo